Hurricane Kiko (1989): Meteorological history

 Around the time of peak intensity, Dvorak intensity estimates reached T6.0, equating to a minimal Category 4 hurricane with winds of 135 mph.
 A trough located to the north of the hurricane began to weaken, causing the storm to track in a more westward direction.
 Kiko weakened slightly before making landfall near Punta Arena, on the southern tip of Baja California, with winds of 115 mph (185 kph).
-Kiko was thus the second major hurricane to ever make landfall on the Gulf Coast of Baja California since reliable recordkeeping began in 1949, with the other being 1967's Hurricane Olivia.
+Kiko was the second major hurricane on record to make landfall on the Gulf Coast of Baja California since reliable recordkeeping began in 1949, the first being Hurricane Olivia in 1967.
+It also became the earliest major hurricane to make landfall on Mexico's Pacific coast, a record that was later surpassed by Hurricane Erick in 2025.
 Due to the small size and slow movement of the storm, it rapidly weakened, becoming a tropical storm by 1800 UTC.
 Convection associated with the storm significantly diminished; the center of circulation became nearly devoid of thunderstorm activity early on August 28.
 Shortly after emerging into the Pacific Ocean, Kiko was further downgraded into a tropical depression, and turned towards the southwest due to interaction with nearby Tropical Storm Lorena.
 Tropical Depression Kiko dissipated around 1800 UTC on August 29; however, its remnants continued southward before being absorbed by Lorena.